santiagogualchi/diseno-y-logica/README.md

 ## Compiling

-After compiling the R MarkDown file, argument `shorthand=off` must be removed from the LaTeX file and recompiled.
+After compiling the R MarkDown file, argument `shorthand=off` must be removed from babel package in the LaTeX file and recompiled.
 Otherwise, real numbers are misspelt.